Português | 中文 | Bahasa Indonesia | 한국어 | Español | العربية | русский | ไทย | Türk | Tiếng Việt

 New York State is known for being innovative and forward-facing and Syracuse University is at the center of it.
-Ranked among the top 60 universities in the nation, and classified in the top tier for research activity among all U.S. doctoral universities, Syracuse is home to many top 20 programs, including architecture, art, communications, entrepreneurship and emerging enterprises, industrial design, and social work, as well as several top ranked graduate programs.
-Undergraduates can also study at the Maxwell School, recognized as one of the world’s best graduate schools for Public Affairs.
+Ranked #62 in the nation, and classified in the top tier for research activity among all U.S. doctoral universities, Syracuse is home to many top 20 programs, including architecture, art, communications, entrepreneurship and emerging enterprises, industrial design, and social work, as well as several top ranked graduate programs.
+Undergraduates can also study at the Maxwell School, recognized as one of the world's best graduate schools for Public Affairs.

-With more than 200 majors and 100 minors across 13 schools and colleges, Syracuse offers a rigorous private education within an inclusive, welcoming community of students and scholars from all 50 U.S. states and more than 130 countries.
-More than 4,000 international students are enrolled, about 20% of the total student body.
+With 200+ majors and minors across 13 schools and colleges, Syracuse offers a rigorous private education within an inclusive, welcoming community of students and scholars from all 50 U.S. states and more than 120 countries.
+More than 4,000 international students are enrolled, nearly 20% of the total student body.

 Why Choose Syracuse University?

-- You’ll be supported by many services that help ensure a rich and productive experience, including first-year experience programs, faculty and peer advisors, tutoring and study centers, Health Services, and a robust campus safety department.
+- You'll be supported by many services that help ensure a rich and productive experience, including first-year experience programs, faculty and peer advisors, a robust campus safety department, tutoring and study centers, and the Barnes Center at The Arch.

-- When you arrive on campus, a special orientation program will help you adjust to life in the U.S. Our Slutzker Center for International Services provides the opportunity to participate in English conversation practice groups, and attend special events to meet other students from around the world.
+- When you arrive on campus, a special orientation program will help you adjust to life in the U.S. Our Center for International Services provides the opportunity to participate in English conversation practice groups and attend special events to meet other students from around the world.

 - In addition to the natural beauty of the nearby Finger Lakes and Adirondacks, the city of Syracuse offers a wide range of cultural and professional possibilities.